SigNoz/signoz.io/blog/2022-09-02-podcast-genesis-of-signoz.md

 From a logging perspective, one is aggregation and much better slicing-enticing, because the key problem is finding the right log, it's not about *“Can you see the details of the log*?” that's a trivial problem.

-The main problem is: “How can you plot the charts?”
+The main problem is: *“How can you plot the charts*?”
 For example, you want to see from that *“hey this is my service name, what is the number of counts by service name coming from this Kubernetes cluster*?”, “What are the log lines which you are seeing?”

 Because we use Clickhouse as our data store, that is the superpower of Clickhouse like aggregation, etc is much much faster, so that's where we'll focus on logs perspective, which can give you do much stronger filtering, and much stronger visualization on top of that to find the logs which matter to you.